Single Sign On (SSO)

 I've set up SSO in my workspace; what happens to my current users?

-When SSO is enabled in your workspace, we automatically disable all username/password users.
-Any user who signs into your account after SSO is enabled is forced to authenticate through your IdP.
+When SSO is enabled in your workspace, we automatically disable all username/password users once you have successfully used SSO to login to your account.
+Any user who signs into your account after SSO is validated is forced to authenticate through your IdP.
 You do not need to delete and reinvite users.

 If I have SSO enabled in my workspace, do I still need to invite users to our account?

 Wish we could support IdP-initiated log in flow?
-Click on the Intercom chat bot in your workspace and let us know!
+Click on the Zendesk chat bot in your workspace and let us know!